ajavamind/Processing-Sketch-Chatbot/README.md

 The advantage of this application is that you can run the generated code directly with the SDK, rather than copying and pasting.

 ## Setup
-The application runs on Windows 11 and Processing 4.2.
+The chatbot application runs on Windows 11 and Processing 4.2.
 Earlier versions of Processing SDK fail to build the application for unknown reasons.

-The OpenAI model is set by default in the code to "gpt-4" and randomness in responses is limited by a temperature variable set to 0.
+The OpenAI model used in the application by default is "gpt-4" and randomness in responses is limited by a temperature variable set to 0.

 ### Requirements